 Obesity can also cause pain for your cat while performing their natural movements, such as jumping and climbing, and if they are overweight, it can put a strain on their joints.
 This has the snowball effect of stopping them from activity and thus, perpetuating the weight gain.

-Shifting your cat to a weight-loss food
+Shifting your cat to a weight loss cat food

 Even when changing food brands, the transition should be done slowly and carefully, and you need to keep a close eye on your cat to make sure there are no adverse reactions.
-When transitioning them to weight loss formulas, the same rule applies, although we highly recommend visiting your vet beforehand.
+When transitioning them to weight loss or low calorie cat food formulas, the same rule applies, although we highly recommend visiting your vet beforehand.
 They will be able to advise you as to what your cat’s ideal weight should be, identify any medical issues, and help advise you on the right food to choose from.

 It’s a good idea to transition your cat to their new food as slowly as possible — as little as 20% of the new food mixed into their old food is ideal for the first day.
 You can then increase this percentage daily, reaching full transition to the new food after about 14 days.
 Keep a close eye on your feline, and make sure they are getting enough food and not reacting badly to their new diet.
 Making the transition slowly usually reduces the chances of both of these occurrences.